technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 1/Lab 1 - Buildi an agent in Copilot Studio.md

 8. In the **What do you want to do?** field, enter the following text:

-     +++Add a new multiple choice question to prompt the user if the details are correct with two options Yes or No+++
+     !!Add a new multiple choice question to prompt the user if the details are correct with two options Yes or No!!

 9. Select **Update**.